gruhn/vue-qrcode-reader/README.md

 If you want to show a loading indicator, you can listen for the `init` event.
 It's emitted as soon as the component is mounted and carries a promise which resolves when everything is ready.
 The promise is rejected if initialization fails.
 This can have [a couple of reasons](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#Exceptions).

-:point_right: In Chrome you can't prompt users for permissions a second time.
+> In Chrome you can't prompt users for permissions a second time.
 Once denied, users can only manually grant them.
 Make sure your users understand why you need access to their camera **before** you mount this component.
 Otherwise they might panic and deny and then get frustrated because they don't know how to change their decision.

 ```html
 <qrcode-reader @init="onInit"></qrcode-reader>